 Whether an application or service runs in the cloud or on premises, it often needs to interact with other applications or services.
 To provide a broadly useful way to do this, Microsoft Azure offers Service Bus.
-This article takes a look at this technology, describing what it is and why you might want to use it.
+This article looks at this technology, describing what it is and why you might want to use it.

 Service Bus fundamentals

 Different situations call for different styles of communication.
 Sometimes, letting applications send and receive messages through a simple queue is the best solution.
 In other situations, an ordinary queue isn't enough; a queue with a publish-and-subscribe mechanism is better.
-In some cases, all that's really needed is a connection between applications; queues aren't required.
+In some cases, all that's needed is a connection between applications, and queues are not required.
 Service Bus provides all three options, enabling your applications to interact in several different ways.

 Service Bus is a multi-tenant cloud service, which means that the service is shared by multiple users.
-Each user, such as an application developer, creates a namespace, then defines the communication mechanisms she needs within that namespace.
-Figure 1 shows how this looks.
+Each user, such as an application developer, creates a namespace, then defines the communication mechanisms needed within that namespace.
+Figure 1 shows how this architecture looks.

 Figure 1: Service Bus provides a multi-tenant service for connecting applications through the cloud.